 Google’s use of advertising cookies enables it and its partners to serve ads to you the reader based on your visit to Esports News UK and/or other sites on the internet.

 We collect the name, email address and IP address of those who register to our website in order to comment on it, or those who sign up to receive our email newsletter (which you can do in the right nav bar on this page).
 We do not share this data with anyone else, it is kept internally purely for the purposes of allowing readers to access our website and leave comments and interact with other users.

 We also store the name and address of competition winners, purely for the purpose of sending them any prizes that are required to be mailed out to them.
-The names and addresses are sometimes shared with the competition partner (a third-party who may provide the prizes), this will be made clear to the winner(s) when Esports News UK contacts them by email or Twitter direct message, and the information will not be shared if the competition winner does not wish them to be shared.
+The names and addresses are sometimes shared with the competition partner (a third-party who may provide the prizes), and if this is the case, this will be made clear to the winner(s) beforehand when Esports News UK contacts them by email or Twitter direct message.
+Their information will not be shared if the competition winner does not wish them to be shared.
 Please visit this link to read the terms and conditions that apply to every competition that is run by Esports News UK.

 We do store basic information of members of staff/volunteer writers, such as names, contact numbers and emails.
 We will only use this information to contact them.

 Data is kept by us indefinitely unless stated otherwise.
 Individuals have a right to complain to the ICO if they think there is a problem with the way their data is handled.

 Sometimes we are contacted by third-parties who wish to seek contact information from someone in esports.
 We will never share personal information like this with a third-party without contacting the person in question and seeking permission from them first.